Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 ## Hospitalisation for depression
 Hospitalisation for depression was considered as receiving and ICD-10 code for depression (F32 - F33).
 We considered two definitions to reflect recording in secondary care hospitalisation records:

-- **Primary hospitalisation**: Primary hospitalisation was considered as a listing where the primary cause of hospitalisation was depression.
+- **Primary hospitalisation**: Primary hospitalisation was considered as a listing where the primary cause of hospitalisation into admitted patient care was depression.
 These are the most "clean-cut" hospitalisation cases.
 - **Secondary hospitalisation**: Secondary hospitalisation was considered as receiving a non-primary hospitalisation code for depression.
 We find this phenotype might be interesting, as there might be specific causes for listing of depression during admitted patient care.

-# Public health Questionnaire 9 (PHQ-9) data processing
+## Secondary referrals
+A secondary referral is considered any referall to any secondary care provider.
+While this phenotype is highly heterogenous, it was designed to encapsulate all individuals who required psychiatric care that could not be fully provided by the primary care provider.